 In general, topical treatments are slightly better than placebo but often fail due to poor penetration of the nail plate.

 - They should be reserved for mild distal disease in up to two nails, where there is up to 50% involvement of the nail matrix, or for SWO, or where there are contra-indications to systemic therapy.

 - Treatment should be given daily for 6-9 months for fingernails and one year for toenails .

 - Can be used in cases of SWO or early DLSO where infection is confined to the distal edge of the nail.

-- Evidence for combination treatment with oral and topical antifungals is weak and not currently recommended.
+- Evidence for combination treatment with oral and topical antifungals may be considered if topical treatment alone is ineffective .

-- Various methods using chemical and physical enhancement techniques to improve the transmission of topical drugs across the nail bed are being researched.
+- Methods using techniques to improve the transmission of topical drugs across the nail bed, such as iontophoresis, are being researched.